 The aim of the paper was to show that rather than looking at a literary text through the lens of the author's personal life and experiences, as did Bonaparte and Felman, it is necessary to look at the literary text itself and the text's historical context.
 Based on the analyses of the characters of Ligeia, Morella and Berenice, the paper concludes that the stories 'eponymous protagonists represent powerful women who refuse to stay repressed, and overcome anything by the power of their will.
-On the one hand, their death serves a purpose for each of them individually; Ligeia proves dominion over the narrator's sanity as well as love interest, Morella proves her intellectual dominion over the narrator once again even after she dies and Berenice proves dominion over the narrator's mind.
-On the other hand, in all of the stories the protagonist's triumph over death represents the "Modern" woman's victory over the old, Victorian woman.
+On the one hand, their death serves a purpose for each of them individually; Ligeia proves dominion over the narrator's sanity as well as love interest, Morella proves her intellectual dominion over the narrator once again even after she dies and Berenice proves dominion over the narrator serves and the stories the protagonist's triumph over death represents the "Modern" woman's victory over the old, Victorian woman.